 Paying attention to the religious or spiritual beliefs of seriously ill patients has a long tradition within inpatient medical environments.
 Addressing such issues has been viewed as the domain of hospital chaplains or a patient's own religious leader.
-In this context, systematic assessment has usually been limited to identifying a patient's religious preference; responsibility for management of apparent spiritual distress has been focused on referring patients to the chaplain service.[13,14,15] Although health care providers may address such concerns themselves, they are generally very ambivalent about doing so, and there has been relatively little systematic investigation addressing the physician's role.
-These issues, however, are being increasingly addressed in medical training.
-Acknowledging the role of all health care professionals in spirituality, a multidisciplinary group from one cancer center developed a four-stage model that allows health care professionals to deliver spiritual care consistent with their knowledge, skills, and actions at one of four skill levels.
+In this context, systematic assessment has usually been limited to identifying a patient's religious preference, while responsibility for management of apparent spiritual distress has fallen to the chaplain service.[

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.